nerzh/everscale-client-ruby/README.md

   - sending_endpoint_count: Number<Optional>

    Frequency of sync latency detection.
-   Library periodically checks the current endpoint for blockchain data syncronization latency.
+   Library periodically checks the current endpoint for blockchain data synchronization latency.
    If the latency (time-lag) is less then `NetworkConfig.max_latency`then library selects another endpoint.
    Must be specified in milliseconds.
 Default is 60000 (1 min).
   - latency_detection_interval: Number<Optional>

-   Maximum value for the endpoint's blockchain data syncronization latency (time-lag).
+   Maximum value for the endpoint's blockchain data synchronization latency (time-lag).
 Library periodically checks the current endpoint for blockchain data synchronization latency.
 If the latency (time-lag) is less then `NetworkConfig.max_latency` then library selects another endpoint.
    Must be specified in milliseconds.
 Default is 60000 (1 min).
   - max_latency: Number<Optional>